ufozone/ha-octopusnet/info.md

 [![lint-badge]][lint-workflow]
 [![issues][issues-shield]][issues-link]

-> :warning: **This integration is in development.**

 Digital Devices Octopus NET Monitoring as a Custom Component for Home Assistant.
 Octopus NET with firmware `octonet-pro-2.0.0` or higher are supported.

 ## Installation
 * First: This is not a Home Assistant Add-On.
 It's a custom component.
+* There are three ways to install:
+    * First you can download the folder custom_component and copy it into your Home-Assistant config folder.
+    * Second option is to install HACS (Home Assistant Custom Component Store) and visit the HACS _Integrations_ pane and add `https://github.com/ufozone/ha-octopusnet.git` as an `Integration` by following [these instructions](https://hacs.xyz/docs/faq/custom_repositories/).
+You'll then be able to install it through the _Integrations_ pane.
-* There are two ways to install.
-First you can download the folder custom_component and copy it into your Home-Assistant config folder.
-Second option is to install HACS (Home Assistant Custom Component Store) and select "Digital Devices Octopus NET Monitoring" from the Integrations catalog.
+    * ~~Third option is to install HACS (Home Assistant Custom Component Store) and select "Digital Devices Octopus NET Monitoring" from the Integrations catalog.~~
-* Restart Home Assistant after installation
+* Restart Home Assistant after installation.
-* Make sure that you refresh your browser window too
+* Make sure that you refresh your browser window too.
-* Use the "Add Integration" in Home Assistant, Settings, Devices & Services and select "Digital Devices Octopus NET Monitoring"
+* Use the "Add Integration" in Home Assistant, Settings, Devices & Services and select "Digital Devices Octopus NET Monitoring".

 ## Available components